 She took in the lavishly large bathroom.
 "Wow," she breathed, looking over the gold and platinum fixtures, the marble toilet, the luxurious shower and claw footed tub.
 Suddenly, her heart was pounding, and she swallowed, before backing up into the Prince and looking at him with embarrassment.
 "I'm sorry," she breathed.
 "I can't—"

-He reached out and snatched her arm as she went to escape, his own throat tightening with alarm.
+He reached out and snatched her arm as she tried to escape, his own throat tightening with alarm.

 "Can't what?"
 He growled, looking her over.
 "Where are you going?
 What are you hiding—"